tchara05/dotNet-ControllersAndIActionResult/README.md

-# Controllers and IAction Result Tutorial.
+# Controllers and IActionResult Tutorial.

 In this tutorial we can see who we can use controllers and IActionResult as responses in our application.